DDDAC 1794 NOS

 The standard capacitor is a good quality MKP capacitor which performs very well in the DDDAC.
 The backside of using a simple outputcapacitor, how high in quality, is the fact that it only make use of one half of the PCM1794 processor.
 The output voltage is approximately 0,9 volt.

-The Cinemag CMLI 600/600 is a high quality line transformer.
+The Audio Creative O.P.T is a high quality line transformer.
 A big step up from the capacitor output.
 The use of both Outputs (POS and NEG) doubles the numbers of dac chips effectively and also reduces the second harmonic distortion.
 This leads to a blacker background and very clean and liquid sound.
 The Cinemag will give an output voltage from approximately 1,8 volt.

 The positive and negative outputs of the PCM1794 chips are added in the transformer what resulted in a +/- 2 volt output voltage.
-The Cinemag transformer can be connected as single ended output (cinch) or balanced (XLR).
+The Audio Creative O.P.T is developed by us and custom made for us.

 The Sowter transformer